digihumanatee/transh4ck-clothesr4ck/README.md

 transh4ck-clothesr4ck
 =====================

-Online service that facilitates exchange of clothes among trans* and GNS people.
+Online service that facilitates exchange of clothes among trans* and GNC people.
 Submission for TransH4CK 2013.